 With a new surge in the interest of biking as a form of healthy, eco-friendly transportation, Awesome LA was super excited to come across an application focused on reminding our eco-conscious, fit cyclists around the city about helmet safety–in an awesome way of course!
-Riding bikes is cool, riding bikes and getting in an accident without a helmet is, well, quite possibly deadly.
+Riding bikes is cool, riding bikes and getting in an accident without a helmet is, well, quite possibly deadly which can be compared to the injuries caused in the construction site accidents.
 A huge portion of bicycle accident fatalities are a result of head injuries.
 Thankfully, we have Helmet Hero to the rescue!

 Wendy MacNaughton is an artist and illustrator living in San Francisco.
 She was recently awarded a $1,000 Awesome Foundation Grant to help fund Meanwhile: The San Francisco Public Library in it’s own Words— a narrative and illustrative documentary “about the people who work [at libraries], who use them, and how they serve as a community hub for many people, including the aging and homeless.”
 Wendy’s unique vision and observations pace themselves well in the scrolling narrative to be found online and in a newly published book.
 She has done a series of Meanwhiles and you can always find them on the Rumpus.
 I’ve been talking with Wendy a bit about her project— on the phone, over dinner with other Awesome Trustees, and by email: Why the San Francisco Public Library?
 Wendy: My partner Caroline Paul is a writer and voracious reader who never buys books, only borrows them from the library.
 I think she suggested it first.
 And a dear friend of mine, Anne Wintroub, was working at Friends of the [San Francisco Public] Library at the time—she suggested it as well and created the opportunity.
 Without her introductions to Jill Bourne, the deputy city librarian, and Michelle Jeffers, the… read more →